 105 Sunset Blvd.
 N.W., Turner Valley, 403-933-0003

-This casual restaurant serves classic comfort foods like perogies and sausage, country fried chicken, baked spaghetti, patty melts, pizza and burgers.
-On Sundays, there is a breakfast buffet and, if you are looking for a quick, cool treat on a hot day, get hard ice or soft serve from the take out window.
-It also hosts events including live music and street dances.
+If you are looking for a quick, cool treat on a hot day, get hard ice cream or soft serve from the takeout window at this casual restaurant.
 Get a seat in the gazebo with comfy banquet seating and string lights.

 146 Main St., Turner Valley, 403-933-2331, countrystorediner.ca